AlexanderNoles/AlexanderNoles/README.md

-## Spooky (Alexander Noles)
+## Spoony (Alexander Noles)

-My name is **Alex (Spooky/Spook)**, I am a UK student, studying computer science at Sussex University.
-Currently I am in my first year.
+My name is **Alex (Spoony/Spoon)**, I am a UK student, studying computer science at Sussex University.
+Currently I am in my final year, creating a video game as my final year project.
 On my gap year I developed and published a videogame.

 It is called **"Dash and Slash"** and it can be found here: